-- Participation and reflection on the readings for each seminar. - Four oral presentation per student. - Participation in all the class exercises as a group or individually. - Submission of two essays (one for Thoko and one for Claudia). - Submission of the final research proposal. - An examination.
+- Participation and reflection on the readings for each seminar. - Different oral presentations per student. - Participation in all the class exercises as a group or individually. - Submission of weekly assignments to cover the different areas of the proposal. - Submission of the final research proposal. - An examination.

-This module will be taught in the first term of 2024.
-The first term starts on Monday, 12 February and ends on Wednesday, 27 March (7 weeks) This module is structured around a seminar format, every Monday and Thursday from 10:00 am to 1:00 pm (approximately).
+This module will be taught in the first term of 2025.
+The first term starts on Monday, 10 February and ends on Friday, 21 March (6 weeks) This module is structured around a seminar format, every Monday and Thursday from 10:00 am to 1:00 pm (approximately).
 Attendance is compulsory at all seminars.
 Students must prepare for all sessions.
-A completion of a leave of absence form, prior to the class, is required from students who are unable to attend a seminar.
+A completion of a leave of absence form prior to the class is required from students who are unable to attend a seminar.
+The week seven (from 24 March to 28) March) students will be working on finalising the research proposals.